 The patient must have a valid physical address and telephone number on file and updated with the Medication Assistance Program.
 According to availability, most medications ordered for the patient will be sent to the patient home address within four to six weeks or the Medication Assistance Coordinator will call you to pick-up medications delivered to the provider’s office or enrollment site.
 Once you have completed the necessary paperwork, the Medication Assistance Program Coordinator will forward the application to your doctor’s office for the written prescriptions.
 After the doctor adds the medication information, then your entire application will be sent to the appropriate pharmaceutical company.
 If you meet the guidelines, you can expect to receive your medication in four to six weeks.

 Where do I pick up my medication?

-Patient must have a valid physical address and telephone number on file and updated with Medication Assistance Program.
-According to availability most medications ordered for the patient will be sent to the patient’s home address, doctor’s office, or enrollment site within four to six weeks or the Medication Assistance Coordinator will call you to pick-up the medications.
+Patient must have a valid physical address and telephone number on file and updated with the Medication Assistance Program.
+According to availability, most medications ordered for the patient will be sent to the patient’s home address, provider’s office, or enrollment site within four to six weeks or the Medication Assistance Coordinator will call you to pick-up the medications.